 The open space on the north side of Voigt Drive (currently Parking Lot P510) is a potential building site.
-The site is within the Coastal Zone and its western edge abuts the Ecological Preserve with 50-100 foot setbacks1 required to protect sensitive habitat.
+It is adjacent to the Campus Services Complex (CSC) and could be incorporated into future reorganization of those facilities.
+The western edge of this site abuts the Ecological Preserve with 50-100 foot setbacks required to protect sensitive habitat.
 This creates marvelous views, but also constrains full development of the parcel.

-Given the proximity to the preserve and adjacent facilities already existing on site, there is an opportunity to bridge these uses.
+Given the proximity to the preserve, this site provides an opportunity to bridge these uses.
 A 'Sustainability' Pavilion could be incorporated into future reorganization of adjacent facilities.
 While embracing nature with views of the ecological preserve and serving as a teaching-learning center for students and the community, campus sustainability offices, operations and other facilities could be incorporated into the new facility.
 The site can easily accommodate 22,000 gsf per floor, with stories, heights and overall building sized to meet university program needs.
 Some site could be dedicated for parking and loading, and the western portion of the site will becoming open green space consistent with the canyon.